 held several county offices, and now resides in Geneseo, and is near eighty years of age.

-in the enterprise.
+leading men in the enterprise.
 But Mr. Buell alone came there to reside.
-About 1839 he built a large house for the colony and
+About 1839 he built a large house for the

 Before dismissing this subject, we may well remark that Henry County was extremely fortunate in having these